Today, polka dots are considered a cheerful pattern, often featured on children’s toys and cheeky, vintage-style clothing.

 Polka Dots today

 The peak popularity of the polka dot from the 1940’s and 1960’s in America is what gives the pattern its retro connotation today.
-The polka dot pattern is seen on many vintage-style items, like bow ties, swimsuits, and dresses.
+The polka dot pattern is seen on many vintage-style items, like bow ties, swimsuits, dresses, and blouses.
 Polka dots are seen in stores and on e-commerce sites every year, particularly for the spring and summer seasons.

 The polka dot even pops up beyond the realm retro-inspired fashion.